awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 This connector enables Amazon Athena to communicate with your Elasticsearch instance(s) making your Elasticsearch data accessible via SQL.
-This connector will work with Amazon Elasticsearch Service as well as any Elasticsearch compatible endpoint.
+This connector will work with Amazon Elasticsearch Service as well as any Elasticsearch compatible endpoint configured with `Elasticsearch version 7.0` or higher.

 ## Nomenclature